johnchuks/bc-20-contact-manager-sms-app/README.md

 To search for a contact in your contact directory type ``` search <name> ```

-To send an SMS text to a contact, the said contact has to be searched using the search command.
+To send an SMS to a contact, the said contact has to be searched using the search command.
 After searching use ``` text <name> -m <message> ``` to send a message to your desired contact.

 <h2>Author</h2>
 <ul>